se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 </div>
 ```

 As seen from the above example, HTML is used to define the Angular templates.
-HTML is a declarative markup language and only requires you to declare the view.
+HTML is a **Declarative markup language** and only requires you to declare the view.
 Angular takes care of how that view is rendered.
 Let's look into some TypeScript code to further explain the Hello World example.

 ```typescript